Template Haskell tutorial

 A quasi quoter may be used in the four familiar contexts, so it has four

-corresponding functions that take the String
+corresponding functions that take the String from the quote and return

 something to splice.